Peter537/Soft1-DB-OLA5/mongoShards/Setup.md

 # ⚙️ Automated MongoDB Sharded Cluster Setup (Using Container Names)

-I had wanted to set up a python script for this but it's much easier to just do this through 3 commands:
+We had wanted to set up a python script for this but it's much easier to just do this through a handful commands:
 Docker Compose and two `docker exec` commands that set up and populate our shards.

+You could read through the explaination parts, otherwise just skim through and use the code-block parts into the terminal in order.

 Lastly, you can do some manual queries that I noted at the bottom which show you if the structure is sharded or not, and also demonstrate that the data persists and gets sharded.